-Metabolomics: A Powerful, First-Line Phenotyping Tool for Assessing Health
+Metabolomics: A First-Line Phenotyping Technology for Assessing Health

 In the past, comprehensive metabolomics studies were prohibitive for most research projects.
-The largest challenge was not in data capture, but in data processing – a single sample could yield hundreds of metabolites and tens of thousands of data points.
-Processing and interpreting this data was not only time and labor intensive, it was also prone to significant error.
+The challenge is not in data capture, but in data processing.
+A single sample can yield hundreds of metabolites and tens of thousands of data points.
+Processing and interpreting this data is not only time and labor intensive, it is also prone to significant error.

 Our Precision Metabolomics™ technology is comprised of a vast metabolite library, proprietary platforms, informatics and quality controls that overcome this challenge.
 We can quickly and accurately pinpoint the metabolites and pathways of interest to deliver actionable results to researchers and clinicians.
 Metabolon's advanced metabolomics technology provides broad metabolite identification and quantification across nearly every metabolite class, as well as focused metabolite panels and targeted assays.

 Learn more about the wide variety of metabolomics applications for our technology.

 For more information about our services or to get a quote for a metabolomics project, click here.